Windows 95 and 98 modem troubleshooting

 - Enter the BBS area code if long distance and phone number.

-If you are unable to connect to a BBS, we recommend contacting your computer or modem manufacturer.
+If you cannot connect to a BBS, we recommend contacting your computer or modem manufacturer.